bastian-pnptc/premaster/index.md

         date: 1 months
       - title: Startup/Ventures Team
         content: >
-          Back in Stuttgart, Germany you get the chance to work together with the Ventures Team to broaden your skills even further
+          Back in Stuttgart, Germany you get the chance to gain insights into our Ventures Team by working hand in hand with them on technology scouting or support one of our 30+ program startups
         date: 2 weeks
       - title: Other PnP Location (Japan, Singapore or others) — optional
         content: >
-          If you are interested to reach out to our other PnP Locations this is your chance to get in touch with one of our international offices
+          If you are interested in a change of scenery you can support our other PnP Locations which are located all over the world
         date: 2 weeks
       - title: Stuttgart, Germany
         content: >
-          You will conclude your Premaster once again at the Stuttgart Office to bring together all the experiences of the past months
+          You will end your Premaster once again at the Stuttgart Office to bring together all the experiences of the past months
         date: 2 months
 break_quote: <p>Your chance for a</p><p>12-month Deep Dive into the</p><p>biggest and fastest growing</p><p>automotive focused</p><p class="green">innovation platform</p><p>in Europe</p>
 what_we_offer: